Millions of International Student Visas Are Expiring in Canada This Year: Here’s What It Means for You

 Apply for Permanent Residency (PR) Directly

-• Strong language proficiency, skilled work experience and high educational qualifications improve the chances of approval.
+Strong language proficiency, skilled work experience and high educational qualifications can all improve your chances of approval.

 Preparing for an Expiring Visa